ncatlab/nlab-content/pages/1/9/5/6/6591/content.md

   \,.
 $$

 One can prove that this is independent of all the occurring choices.
-In particular it does not depend on the specific choice of embedding of the manifold $X$ into to the [[Euclidean space]].
+In particular it does not depend on the specific choice of embedding of the manifold $X$ into the [[Euclidean space]].
 The _topological index function_ is uniquely fixed by two properties (this is the content of the [[Atiyah-Singer index theorem]]):

 1. For $X$ a point we have $ind_t=id$.